 For many Canadians, saving for retirement can be an overwhelming and complicated journey.
 Starting is often the hardest part.
-Registered Retirement Savings Plans (RRSPs) are accounts registered with the Canada Revenue Agency (CRA), that help you save for retirement.
+Registered Retirement Savings Plans (RRSPs) are accounts registered with the Canada Revenue Agency (CRA) that help you save for retirement or other goals.
 To make it easier, we created a simple guide to understanding RRSPs.
 In this post you’ll learn about:

 - Advantages and disadvantages of RRSPs